chrisl8/ArloBot/README.md

 To update your code run the same script again, and it will pull down and compile anything new without erasing custom settings.

 ## Propeller Code
 Please note that you will need the code to run on your Propeller board.
 This is stored in the "PropellerCodeForArloBot" folder.
-Details on the Propeller code and setup are here: [https://ekpyroticfrood.net/?p=165](https://ekpyroticfrood.net/?p=551)
+Details on the Propeller code and setup are here: [Propeller Cdoe for Arlobot](https://log.voidshipephemeral.space/Arlobot/Propeller+Code+for+Arlobot+(PropWare+Version))

 You can run the script `install_Propeller_code.sh` to automatically install the required code to your Propeller Activity Board.